Description and mechanics of folds

 - Busk reconstruction method - one way of reconstructing fold profile geometries.

 - disharmonic character - profile geometry changes along axial plane.

 - YouTube video of disharmonic folds generated in a stack of toilet paper (german variety) - http://www.youtube.com/watch?v=Ya9TBUfLQnI .

-These are folds in Cretaceous strata exposed at Ernst Tinaja in Big Bend National Park.
+These are folds in Cretaceous strata exposed at Ernst Tinaja in Big Bend National Park, a very popular stop for geologists.
 They show the disharmonic geometry and maintenance of bedding-perpendicular thickness that characterize a paralel fold style.

 - t is constant for a given layer as measured

 parallel to the axial plane.
 Fold hinges appear thickened relative

 Schematic diagrams showing these two end-member fold geometries.
 As you might suspect, the direction in which layer thickness is maintained in the similar fold geometry to the right has kinematic significance.